marvosyntactical/joeynmt/NOTES.md

 ### 31.08.20 stuff to add to config

-* copy from source? bool
+* copy from source? bool✔️
-* knowledgebase encoding: "positional", "2d"
+* knowledgebase encoding: "positional", "2d"✔️

 ### 30.08.20 entity F1